NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 Product authenticity e.g. Audio File Verification, Point of Sale, Fundraising  https://wavesenterprise.com/use-cases/product-authenticity

-- # To build consumer trust in a product, it is vital to provide the tools for verifying its authenticity
+- # Build consumer trust in a product, it is vital to provide the tools for verifying its authenticity

 NEUROMASTER® is a registered trademark